nikeipt/nicngoh/_posts/2016-10-07-content-is-king.md

 You might not recognise him but you've probably heard of his antics.
 Designed as a social experiment by the [Washington Post](https://www.washingtonpost.com/lifestyle/magazine/pearls-before-breakfast-can-one-of-the-nations-great-musicians-cut-through-the-fog-of-a-dc-rush-hour-lets-find-out/2014/09/23/8a6d46da-4331-11e4-b47c-f5889e061e5f_story.html), they dressed him in jeans and a tee with a baseball cap and asked him to perform at L'Enfant, a arcade just outside of the metro.

-The man who had played for a sold out crowd just a few weeks ago, who has played for heads of state and royalty was now performing in a metro arcade opposite in rush hour.
+The man who had played for a sold out crowd just a few weeks ago, who has played for heads of state and royalty was now performing in a metro arcade in rush hour.
 You can see the video below:

 [![stop to hear the music](/post images/2016-10-07-content-is-king/stop and hear the music.png)](https://www.youtube.com/watch?v=hnOPu0_YWhw)

 This little experiment has been used as a teaching aid for topics as diverse as why Democrats are sub human to why the Rapture is coming.
-What I took away from it though is a little nugget that Gary Vaynerchuk has been preaching for a long time.
+What I took away from it though is a little nugget that **Gary Vaynerchuk** has been preaching for a long time.
 That Content is King and that Context is God.

-A little memo about the violin the man is playing: The Gibson ex Huberman Stradivarius.
+A little memo about the violin the man is playing: **The Gibson ex Huberman Stradivarius**.
 Handcrafted by Antonio Stradivari during the instrument makers golden era, the violin is one of a handful that have survived from the 1700 period.
 Stradivari was such a master of his craft that even to this day his acoustics can't be replicated by modern makers.

 Beginning with Bach's Chaconne, it's a piece that was described as a celebration of the breadth of human possibility.
 You've got one of the world's best violinist playing one of the world's best violins playing one of the most beautiful pieces ever written.
 As far as content goes, you've got proverbial gold.
 The context however dictates how much attention we can give it.
 It's 7:51 am outside a metro station.
 People are rushing to work and bringing phones to their mouths "Talk to me!".
 Against such overwhelming surroundings our content fails to grab the attention of our audience.